markjprice/apps-services-net8/docs/ch08-odata.md

     - Additional information - **Authentication type**: None
     - For Visual Studio, leave all other options as their defaults.

 2. If you are using Visual Studio 2022, set the startup project to the current selection.
-If you are using Visual Studio Code, select `Northwind.OData.Client.Mvc` as the active OmniSharp project.

 3. Add a project reference to the `Northwind.Common.EntityModels.SqlServer` project in the `Chapter03` folder, as shown in the following markup:
 ```xml
 <ItemGroup>